PhilipJonasFranz/SnipsCompilerGen2/README.md

 # Snips Compiler Gen.2 v.2.3.5-RELEASE
+## Some words in advance
+ This project was started and still is for educational purposes.
+The programming language Snips, the Compiler and all included modules are not following any standards and are built to function well only for this project.
+This means that results procuded by the compiler and included modules may contain errors and are not though for any production environment.

 ## What is Snips?
  Snips is a lightweight C/Java oriented proramming language.
 This brings familiar programming concepts to the table, like functions, conditionals, loops, arrays, pointers, global variables and a wide roster of built in